alejux-cr/wenterest-bot/README.md

 # Wenterest Bot

-Bot created using Node.js with Slack & Alexa to communicate about different interests/services a person might have/need
+Bot created using Node.js with Slack & Alexa to communicate about different interests/services a person might have/need using Wit.ai for NLP

 ## Requirements